-During the fall and spring of each academic year, partner middle schools integrate CityVision as part of their curriculum and offer participating students academic credit for completing the program.
-Up to 15 students are selected from each school and meet for a full school day once per week for 12 weeks.
-Students work with Museum staff, educators, and design professionals, on fun, challenging, hands-on activities.
+During the fall and spring semesters, partner middle schools integrate CityVision as part of their curriculum and offer participating students academic credit for completing the program.
+Up to 25 students are selected from each school and meet for a full school day once a week for 6 weeks.
+Two sessions run one after the other each semester.
+Students work with Museum staff, educators, and design professionals on fun, challenging, hands-on activities.

-Students learn the basic elements of the design process and work in studio teams to explore neighborhoods where they observe and collect information about the community’s needs.
-Each studio team develops a creative solution that addresses those needs and produces architectural drawings and models of their design.
-The program culminates in a final public presentation when studios defend their work to a panel of professionals.
+Students learn the basic elements of the design process and work in studio teams to explore design challenges and collect information about the city.
+They work in groups to develop creative solutions to challenges they observe and produce drawings and other visual support for their designs.
+The program culminates in a final presentation when students present and defend their work with design professionals.

 Design professionals or university students in architecture, urban planning, or education can volunteer to help youth learn about design and the built environment.
-Volunteers must be at least 18 years old and be able to commit to a minimum of two Thursdays per month.
+Volunteers must be at least 18 years old and be able to commit to a minimum of four of the six days of a CityVision session.

 Become a school partner